The Story of The Deauville Inn

 When the Carpenter family bought the Deauville in 1980, it was in such bad condition that they were advised to knock it down and build a new building.
 They decided to accept the challenge of restoring it to it’s former glory.

 Today the Deauville stands as a testimonial to the family’s and their many friends commitment, effort and many hours of physical labor.

 The Carpenter Family constantly strives to provide friendly service and outstanding food in a relaxed atmosphere.
-The latest change to the Deauville Inn is the “Beach House”.
+The latest addition to the Deauville Inn was the “Beach House”.
 For those who just want to relax on the beach with their toes in the sand while sipping on their favorite cocktail.

 Many choose to arrive by boat and use the Deauville’s convenient docking facilities.
 The Deauville is a favorite with locals who enjoy many special events the Deauville Inn holds.
 Of course, the main reason for a visit to the Deauville Inn is the food.
 Serving lunch, dinner, and late night snacks, the Deauville offers the perfect dish for any appetite seven days a week.
 Using only prime beef, freshly caught seafood, delicious vegetables, and homemade desserts, the Deauville’s kitchen offers an appetizing meal, whatever the hour.

 Be sure to get on the Deauville’s Mailing List, so you can receive mailings regarding many events happening at the Deauville Inn.
 Be sure to include your name, address including zip code.
 Also include your email address if you would like to receive notices of upcoming events posted on our website.
 We do not sell our mailing or email lists, they are strictly for in-house use – we dislike spam as much as everyone else.